 - In the the Location field, enter the URL of the update site for the plug-in.
 The URL of the update site is http://developer.blackberry.com/android/downloads/eclipseplugin/.

 - In the Install window, in the Name field, select the BlackBerry Plug-in for Android Apps check box, and also select the check boxes for the items under it.

 - If you are using the beta update site and do not have the ADT Plug-in, the newest version will be installed at this time as well.

 - Complete the instructions in the Review Licenses window.
 Click Finish.

-After you install the plugin, you should verify that the installation located the Android SDK in the plugin preferences.
-To verify the location, in Eclipse, on the Window menu, click Preferences > Android and ensure that the path in the SDK location field matches the location of your installation folder.
+After you install the plug-in, you should verify that the installation correctly located the Android SDK in the plug-in preferences.
+To verify the location, in Eclipse, on the Window menu, click Preferences > Android and ensure the path in the SDK location field matches the location of your installation folder.

-After confirming the file path, you should also verify that the SDK Platform Android 4.2.2, API 17 was installed correctly in Eclipse.
-To verify and (if necessary download) the API, on the Window menu, click Android SDK Manager, and look in the Packages section to ensure that the status of SDK Platform Android 4.2.2, API 17 displays as Installed.
+After confirming the filepath, you should also verify that the SDK Platform Android 2.3.3, API 10 was installed correctly in Eclipse.
+To verify and download if necessary, on the Window menu, click Android SDK Manager and look in the Packages section and ensure that the status of SDK Platform Android 2.3.3, API 10 displays as Installed.